halethithu/Use_SQL_in_Python_with_sqlite3/README.md

 ## Data
 [Mental Health Dataset](https://www.kaggle.com/datasets/anth7310/mental-health-in-the-tech-industry)
-This is a small database with 3 tables about mental health in technology industry.
+is a small database with 3 tables about mental health in technology industry.
 The data were collected through the surveys from 2014 to 2019.

 ## Libraries to use
 1. [Pandas](https://pandas.pydata.org/)